NG-ZORRO/ng-zorro-antd-mobile/docs/getting-started.en-US.md

 ## Customized Work Flow

-If you want to customize your work flow, you can use any scaffold available in the Angular ecosystem.
+If you want to customize your workflow, you can use any scaffold available in the Angular ecosystem.
 If you encounter problems, you can use our [config](https://github.com/NG-ZORRO/ng-zorro-antd-mobile/tree/master/integration) and modify it.

 ### 1. Install `ng-zorro-antd-mobile`